DjentleViBe/SCORE-SET/README.md

 # Download
 The files can either be downloaded directly or prepared with the scripts provided in the repository.
 ## Direct method
-The dataset can be obtained from the latest release
+The dataset can be obtained from the latest [release](https://github.com/DjentleViBe/SCORE-SET/releases).

 ## Preparation method
 1. Clone the repository: